LP2X0X/PROGRAMMING/RUST/1 - Fundamental Concepts/Data Types/Enums/Option.md

 ---
-tags: rust, datatype, enum, fundamental
+tags:
+  - rust
+  - datatype
+  - enum
+  - fundamental
 ---

 ## 🧱 What is `Option<T>`?